 The City aims to achieve this through promoting resource efficiency, diversifying resource consumption and sourcing, managing and protecting green infrastructure, and restoring key ecosystem services where needed.
-In executing any functions or taking any decisions that affect the environment, the City considers the National Environmental Management Act (NEMA) principles.
 The desired outcome is to establish a city that is more resource-efficient, more resource-secure, and increasingly resilient to economic, social and environmental shocks produced by climate change.